 In September 2013 two Expedition Teams, named Alpha and Bravo, were tasked with helping to launch movements in 8 new cities each in one academic year.

 Rather than establishing ministries built around staff, the idea was to locate key volunteers in each city within 3-4 weeks.
-Students with a burden to see a movement raised up for Christ are connected with Cru coaches in that country, and the Expedition Team moves on to another city.
+Students, faculty and local church volunteers with a burden to see a movement raised up for Christ are connected with Cru coaches in that country, and the Expedition Team moves on to another city.

 The goal is to establish truly student led movements, which can’t become overly dependent on Cru staff, because there may never be enough staff for the scale of the task.